Quantum field theory: Principles

 For simplicity, natural units are used in the following sections, in which the reduced Planck constant ħ and the speed of light c are both set to one.

 Classical fields

 A classical field is a function of spatial and time coordinates.
-Examples include the gravitational field in Newtonian gravity g(x, t) and the electric field E(x, t) and magnetic field B(x, t) in classical electromagnetism.
+Examples include the gravitational field g(x, t) in Newtonian gravity and the electric field E(x, t) and magnetic field B(x, t) in classical electromagnetism.
 A classical field can be thought of as a numerical quantity assigned to every point in space that changes in time.
 Hence, it has infinitely many degrees of freedom.

 Many phenomena exhibiting quantum mechanical properties cannot be explained by classical fields alone.
 Phenomena such as the photoelectric effect are best explained by discrete particles (photons), rather than a spatially continuous field.
 The goal of quantum field theory is to describe various quantum mechanical phenomena using a modified concept of fields.

 Canonical quantization and path integrals are two common formulations of QFT.
 To motivate the fundamentals of QFT, an overview of classical field theory follows.